T-erry/QuotesGeek/README.md

+# PHASE 1 PROJECT
+## Project Name
-# QuotesGeek
+- QuotesGeek
 ## Author
 By: Terry Wachuka

 ## Project Description
-   The QuotesGeeek application allows the user to generate quotes from an external api.
-Also, as a user one can create a new quote and author.
+  - The QuotesGeeek application allows the user to generate quotes from an external api.
+  - Also, as a user one can create a new quote and author.
-   As a user you can also delete the posted quote and author.
+   - As a user you can also delete the posted quote and author.

  ## Setup and Installation Requirements
     To run this program: